-- Do not obstruct water heater air intake with insulating blanket. - Gas and carbon monoxide detectors are available. - Install water heater in accordance with instruction manual and CAN/CSA B149.1
+- Do not obstruct water heater air intake with insulating blanket. - Gas and carbon monoxide detectors are available. - Install water heater in accordance with the instruction manual.

 Breathing carbon monoxide can cause brain damage or death.
 Always read and understand instruction manual.